Josh-Tracy/terraform-aws-packer-configurations/README.md

+## Work In Progress
+## To Do
+- Environment Variables for buildspec and packer builds
 ## Purpose

 For use with my AWS CodePipeline CI/CD Packer project at https://github.com/Josh-Tracy/terraform-aws-packer-pipeline Packer is installed in a container via AWS CodeBuild to deplyoed an EC2 instance, configure it using BASH and Ansible, and bake a new AMI.
 Resources are deleted upon successful completion.
+#test
 ## Documentation
 | Name | Description |
 |------| ----------- |